crisperdue/prooftoys-site/content/basic-examples.md

-This problem comes from the book "My Best Mathematical and Logic Puzzles" (page 10) by the legendary Martin Gardner, author of the Mathematical Games column in Scientific American magazine for 25 years and author of numerous books of entertaining and puzzling mathematics.
+This problem comes from the book "My Best Mathematical and Logic Puzzles" (page 10) by the legendary Martin Gardner, author of the Mathematical Games column in Scientific American magazine for 25 years and numerous books of entertaining and puzzling mathematics.

 **The steps.** A proof consists of a sequence of steps connected by inference rules, each producing a new step, often with other steps as